Applying For Aid

 SPECIAL CIRCUMSTANCES APPEALS

-Students with special circumstances that are not reflected in their FAFSA information may submit a request for additional aid consideration using the Special Circumstances Appeal Form (PDF).
+Students with special circumstances that are not reflected in their FAFSA information may submit a request for additional aid consideration using either the Dependent Student Special Circumstances Appeal Form or the Independent Student Special Circumstances Appeal Form.
 Examples of special circumstances include unemployment, death of a parent, or unusually high unreimbursed medical expenses.
 Appeals requests are reviewed by the Financial Aid Committee.